patricklam/plam.new-webpage/content/top/nz-places.md

 * [Bell Rock Loop Track](https://www.doc.govt.nz/parks-and-recreation/places-to-go/hawkes-bay/places/boundary-stream-area/things-to-do/boundary-stream-walks/): the bell-shaped rock and view are impressive; the wind was gale-force extreme and blowing me off my feet.
 20 minutes of driving on gravel.
 We did not do the loop but walked back through the more-sheltered forest.

 ## Waikato / Bay of Plenty
-* [Mauao (Mount Maunganui) Summit Walk](https://www.bayofplentynz.com/experiences/outdoor-adventures/tracks-and-trails/tracks-and-trails-in-mount-maunganui/mauao-mount-maunganui-summit-walk/), Tauranga (July 2021): kind of like Mount Royal.
+* [Mauao (Mount Maunganui) Summit Walk](https://www.bayofplentynz.com/experiences/outdoor-adventures/tracks-and-trails/tracks-and-trails-in-mount-maunganui/mauao-mount-maunganui-summit-walk/), Tauranga (July 2021, [pics](https://gallery.patricklam.ca/index.php?/category/1642)): kind of like Mount Royal in Montreal.
 * [Kaharoa Kokako Track](https://www.doc.govt.nz/parks-and-recreation/places-to-go/bay-of-plenty/places/kaharoa-conservation-area/things-to-do/kaharoa-kokako-track/) (July 2021): maybe we heard kokako?
 Google Maps navigation got us there later than preferable.
-* [Mount Tarawera](https://www.kaitiaki.co.nz/guided-tours/) (July 2021): must be guided by Kaitiaki Adventures; extremely high reward-to-effort ratio; could also take a helicopter but I think that's less rewarding.
+* [Mount Tarawera](https://www.kaitiaki.co.nz/guided-tours/) (July 2021, [pics](https://gallery.patricklam.ca/index.php?/category/1633)): must be guided by Kaitiaki Adventures; extremely high reward-to-effort ratio; could also take a helicopter but I think that's less rewarding.
-* [Blue Spring&mdash;Te Waihou Walkway](https://www.waikatonz.com/experiences/walking-hiking-trails/blue-spring-te-waihou-walkway/) (July 2021): pretty easy, scenic, between Tauranga and Rotorua.
+* [Blue Spring&mdash;Te Waihou Walkway](https://www.waikatonz.com/experiences/walking-hiking-trails/blue-spring-te-waihou-walkway/) (July 2021, [pics](https://gallery.patricklam.ca/index.php?/category/1641)): pretty easy, scenic, between Tauranga and Rotorua.
 Seems to get all of the people out for a Sunday walk from Tauranga, busy.
 * [Rotorua redwoods walk](https://redwoods.co.nz/walk/) (February 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1369)): walking in the forest, good day activity, though no elevation gain (unless you pay for the tree walk and climb into the canopy; I didn't).
 * [Whakarewarewa Living Maori Village](https://whakarewarewa.com/) (February 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1369)): went pre-COVID; good walking tour and cultural show.
 The village really is built on potential sinkholes and bubbling lava, like Beppu.
 * [Railcruising](https://railcruising.com/) (February 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1371)): I appreciate this use of disused rail infrastructure and it's kind of fun to ride around in one's own rail car, but it really is sort of a passive activity.
 Then again if you're driving a train and you're being active, something's wrong.
 The big brother to this is [Forgotten World Adventures](https://www.forgottenworldadventures.co.nz/), which is way longer and way more expensive.